Expert Curation of Genes

 - Up to 45 different data points are curated per sample at 4 levels: Individual, Tumour/Tissue, Sample and Mutation.

-- Individual features include: age, gender, ethnicity, environmental variables (e.g. current smoker, human papillomavirus-negative), family information, prior therapy and disease history.
+- Individual features include: age, sex, ethnicity, environmental variables (e.g. current smoker, human papillomavirus-negative), family information, prior therapy and disease history.

 - Tumour/Tissue features include: tumour source (e.g. primary, metastasis), metastatic site, stage, grade, drug response and cytogenetic data.